shopware/docs/products/digital-sales-rooms/installation/realtime-service-mercure.md

 :::

 ## Mercure general settings
-There are 4 main pieces of information from Mercure Hub we have to get
+There are 4 main pieces of information from Mercure Hub you have to get:
 - *Hub url* - The hub URL.
 - *Hub public url* - The hub public URL, normally it's the same as the hub URL.
 - *Hub subscriber secret* - The JWT key used for authenticating subscribers
 - *Hub publisher secret* - The JWT key used for authenticating publishers

 ## Setup
-There are some ways to set up Mercure
+There are different ways to set up Mercure as listed below:

 ### Setup via Stackhero (Recommended)
 ::: info